chase-eck/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Chase Eck is a doctoral candidate in Economics at The University of Arizona.
-His research interests include the optimal design of transfer programs and the effects of  occupational licensing in medicine.
+I am is a doctoral candidate in Economics at The University of Arizona.
+My research interests include the optimal design of transfer programs and the effects of occupational licensing in medicine.